Code-Institute-Submissions/iron_butterfly/README.md

 <p><strong>Special thanks go to one of my work colleagues Phil Harlow who suggested Iron Butterfly.</strong></p>
  </p>
 </blockquote>
-UX
-•	As this band was formed in the 60's many users may be classed as 'Silver Surfers', this is the primary target audience and therefore as the designer I have taken this into consideration.
-Also, it gives a historical timeframe of how the band has evolved over time.

-•	The initial design of the website was done using pen & paper - the design was not stored electronically but apart from a few enhancements; I have stuck rigid to the initial design.

-•	This project is a simple 4-page website primarily designed to be as user friendly as possible.
-It has easy to see and click navigational buttons which will take the user to a new page on the website.
-There are no external pages where a user might get lost.
-But primarily the site is designed to give the user information (either historical, factual, visual, audible) in an uncomplicated manner.

-•	There are links to the original pen & paper design which can be found in the folder website design that I created as part of the design process.

-•	Keeping with the spirit of the bands ‘psychedelia’ image, I tried to use colours as a focal point to give the feel of what it would be like in the 60’s.
-Many of my colleagues in work remarked (in a positive way) the clever use of colour which matched parts of the Logo and the navigation buttons.

 FEATURES
 •	Home Page